svencan/polly/README.md

 }
 ```

-`POST` creates a new folder and timestamped description file in that folder.
+`POST` creates a new folder (if inexistent) and timestamped description file in that folder.

 Example:
 `POST baseurl/event/lk16-2`